Getting to Know Your Neighborhood: Kenmore Square and Fenway

 465 Huntington Ave.

 With a collection of nearly half a million objects, the Museum of Fine Arts is one of the nation’s largest art institutions.
 It is also one of the most popular, with more than a million visitors a year.
-Famed for its French Impressionist and Post-Impressionist collection—with works by Manet, Degas, Renoir, van Gogh, Monet, and Gauguin, among others—the MFA also holds an extraordinary collection of Chinese art, Egyptian artifacts, and the largest collection of Japanese art outside of Japan, which includes the iconic woodblock print, Fine Wind, Clear Weather, by Katsushika Hokusai, and more than 1,000 photographs of Japanese life in the 19th and 20th centuries.
+Famed for its French Impressionist and Post-Impressionist collection—with works by Manet, Degas, Renoir, van Gogh, Monet, and Gauguin, among others—the MFA also holds an extraordinary collection of Chinese art, Egyptian artifacts, and the largest collection of Japanese art outside of Japan, along with more than 1,000 photographs of Japanese life in the 19th and 20th centuries.

 The Art of the Americas wing opened in 2010, adding 53 galleries and enough exhibition space to display over 5,000 American objects, more than double the previous number.
 It houses the MFA’s extensive American art collection, with numerous works by John Singleton Copley, Gilbert Stuart, John Singer Sargent, and American Impressionists Childe Hassam and John Twachtman.

-MFA admission is free for BU students, faculty, and staff with a valid ID.
+MFA admission is free for BU students, faculty, and staff with valid IDs.
 Reserving tickets in advance is strongly recommended and special ticketed exhibitions require a timed-entry ticket.
 The museum is closed on Tuesdays.

 Emerald Necklace